Pranay1998/2048-Custom-Game-Android/README.md

 # 2048-Custom-Game-Android
-Custom Version of the 2048 game containing hand gestures support.
+Custom Version of the 2048 game with hand gestures support.
-Recognized actions using Android's Motion Sensor libraries.